sudo-project/sudo/README.LDAP.md

 The first option is to copy the file schema.OpenLDAP to the schema directory (e.g. /etc/openldap/schema).
-You must then edit your slapd.conf and add an include line the new schema, e.g.
+You must then edit your slapd.conf and add an include line the new schema, for example:

     # Sudo LDAP schema
     include	/etc/openldap/schema/sudo.schema

-In order for sudoRole LDAP queries to be efficient, the server must index the attribute 'sudoUser', e.g.
+In order for sudoRole LDAP queries to be efficient, the server must index the attribute 'sudoUser', for example:

     # Indices to maintain
     index	sudoUser	eq